service-design-tools/sdt-website/_tools/personas.md

   design.
 template:
   file: /assets/images/uploads/template_personas.pdf
-  image: /assets/images/uploads/preview-template_personas.jpg
+  image: /assets/images/uploads/template_personas_preview.jpg
+poster: /assets/images/uploads/posters_personas.pdf
 references:
   - name: '(1998) Alan Cooper, The Inmates Are Running the Asylum, Sams.'
   - name: >-
       (2009) Frank Long, Real or Imaginary: The effectiveness of using personas in product design, research paper published in the Irish Ergonomics Review, Proceedings of the IES Conference 2009, Dublin
   - name: >-
       (2009) Kim Goodwin, Designing for the Digital Age: How to Create Human-centered Products and Services, John Wiley & Sons.